ROBMYERS1856/University-of-Minnesota-/4. Weekly Homework/Week14 Web Development/README.md

 7. Which type of HTTP request method is used for sending data?

+    * The Post Method is used to send data to a server

+    * An example of the Post Method is when a user uploads a profile picture

 8. Which part of an HTTP request contains the data being sent to the server?